MukitCSTE/UVicSENG360Labs/lab02/index.md

 	gpg --output revoke.asc --gen-revoke <keyid>

-Send `revoke.asc` to your partner and have them import it.
-Can you still send your partner an encrypted document?
-Can you still decrypt or validate the signature of documents from your partner from the previous sections?

-# Questions #

-Answer the following questions and submit them in `report.txt`.

-1. Modify your original signed file from Part 4 and then verify the validity of the signature.
-What happens?
-2. Explain the Web of Trust in your own words.
-What does it accomplish?
-Why is this used?
-3. Send `revoke.asc` to your partner and have them import it.
+**Question 3:** Send `revoke.asc` to your partner and have them import it.
 - Can you still send your partner an encrypted document?
 - Can you still decrypt or validate the signature of your partner's documents from the earlier sections?

-4. We covered 3 main security properties.
+**Question 4:** We covered 3 main security properties.
 (Hint: CIA) For each of them:
 	- Does cryptography address it?
 	- If so, how?

-	- Can cryptography address non-repudiation?
+**Question 5:** Can cryptography address non-repudiation?
 How?

 # Submission #

-You will be submitting four files in one zip file:
+You will be submitting four files:

 - `lastname_firstname.key.asc` Your public key in ASCII format
-- `report.txt` Your answers in **plain-text**
+- `report.txt` Your answers to the 5 questions
 - `report.txt.asc` Encrypted file with the TA as the recipient
-- `log.txt` Log of commands you ran
+- `log.txt` Log of commands you ran in the lab